bennylope/bennylope.github.com/_posts/2014-07-30-pylibmc-heroku.md

 [instances](http://stackoverflow.com/questions/14688799/heroku-django-error-when-installing-pylibmc)
 where people have had difficulty installing it on Heroku.

-The solution is actually mentioned in that second link, but I missed the import of it until checking out the buildback source code.
+The solution is actually mentioned in that first link, but I missed the significance of it until checking out the buildback source code.

 <script src="https://gist.github.com/bennylope/0e01a8ffef65374e5e0c.js">&nbsp;</script>